MicrosoftDocs/powerbi-docs/powerbi-docs/developer/export-to.md

 * **PNG**
     * When exporting to a PNG, a report with multiple pages is compressed into a zip file
     * Each file in the PNG zip represents a report page
-    * The page names are the same as the return values of the [Get Pages](https://docs.microsoft.com/rest/api/power-bi/reports/getpages) API
+    * The page names are the same as the return values of the [Get Pages](https://docs.microsoft.com/rest/api/power-bi/reports/getpages) or [Get Pages in Group](https://docs.microsoft.com/rest/api/power-bi/reports/getpagesingroup) APIs

 ## Usage examples